Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-quickstart/quickstart-complete-code-example.md

 ## Complete code example

-An complete example of how to use the SDK in your own app.
+Here's a complete example of how to use the SDK in your own app.